conan-io/docs/reference/conanfile/methods.rst

     self.copy(pattern, dst="", src="", keep_path=True, symlinks=None, excludes=None, ignore_case=False)

+Returns: A list with absolute paths of the files copied in the destination folder.

 Parameters:
     - **pattern** (Required): A pattern following fnmatch syntax of the files you want to copy, from the build to the package folders.
       Typically something like ``*.lib`` or ``*.h``.